 One was born in Italy, the other was born in Brazil.
 They’re both bloomin’ good at football though.

-Older sibling Thiago is now 27 and left the Camp Nou to follow Pep Guardiola to Bayern Munich in 2013.
-He has also pledged his national allegiance to Spain, where he holds citizenship, receiving 31 caps since 2011.
+Older sibling Thiago is now 29 and left the Camp Nou to follow Pep Guardiola to Bayern Munich in 2013 before joining Liverpool last summer.
+He has also pledged his national allegiance to Spain, where he holds citizenship, receiving 39 caps since 2011.

 He has featured for several of Spain’s youth sides but has also turned out for Brazil’s Under-20s in the past, though he opted to represent the country of his birth where he has since picked up two caps for the Seleção.